felias-fogg/dw-link/docs/manual.md

 #### 3.2.5 Example session with avr-gdb

 Now we are ready to start a debug session.
 So compile the example `tiny85blink.ino` with debugging enabled, require the binary files to be exported, which gives you the file `tiny85blink.ino.elf` in the sketch directory.
 Then connect your Uno to your computer and start avr-gdb.
-All the lines starting with either the **>** or the **(gdb)** prompt contain user input and everything after # is a comment:
+All the lines starting with either the **>** or the **(gdb)** prompt contain user input and everything after # is a comment. **\<serial port\>** is the serial port you use to communicate with the UNO.
 ```
 > avr-gdb
-GNU gdb (GDB) 10.1
+GNU gdb (GDB) 10.2
-Copyright (C) 2020 Free Software Foundation, Inc.
+Copyright (C) 2021 Free Software Foundation, Inc.
 ...

 (gdb) file tiny85blink.ino.elf                # load symbol table from executable file